 Systemic evidence-based approach of health-promoting design (SEA)

-The integrated working mode of the Designinstitut für Gesunde Gestaltung on the basis of a biopsychosocial model of health
+The integrated working mode of the Designinstitut für Gesunde Gestaltung based on a biopsychosocial model of health

 Müller, Helena & Rehn-Groenendijk, Jonas